 Some suggest the management style is flexible, as it holds the leader entirely accountable for any decision that goes wrong.
 However, it has very little place in the modern world where involvement is encouraged for everyone on the team.

-Experts suggest autocratic leadership resembles the same style as dictatorship, and can be damaging for the workforce in the long run, with very little reward.
+Experts suggest autocratic leadership resembles the same style as dictatorship and can be damaging to the workforce in the long run, with very little reward.

 What Is The Trait Theory of Leadership?

 The ‘trait theory of leadership’ works to identify the ideal personality traits and characteristics involved in good leadership.

 This line of theoretical research rose from the original ‘Great Man’ Theory of Leadership, proposed by Thomas Carlyle in the 1800s.
 The original theory suggests that ‘great leaders are born, not made’ and as such, you are either a great leader or not.

 The theory is now researched to understand what characteristics make a good leader and whether these traits can be nurtured.

 What are the conclusions of trait theories of leadership?